rickyrattlesnake/dungeons-and-dragons/drow_monk.md

 ### Equipment:
 - Elven Cloak (+4 Stealth)
 - Stone of Luck (+1 Ability)
-- Dust of Invisibility (x2)
 - Bracers of Heavenly Way
     + +1 unarmed strike damage (on-hand and off-hand)
     + +2 Armor Class
-- Gold Dragon Egg
 ### Tools:
     - Herbalism Kit [3]
 ### Items:
 - 10x Acid Potions
 - 5x Oil
+- Dust of Invisibility (x2)
 - Potion of Healing 1d10 + 4 (x1)
+- Potion of Healing 1d6 + 1 (×5)
 - Cultist Clothing
-    - 10 Days Rations, Mess Kit, WaterSkin, Backpack
 - Tinderbox, 10x Torches
 - 10x pitons, Hammer
 - Bedroll
 - 50' Rope

 ## Backstory
 ~~Once a follower of Laviatar.
 Blinded in combat and lost social status and outcast from drow society.
 Prejudice against other drow and their social structures.
 Generally hated by commoners (when they see him as a drow).
 He is usually cloaked.
 Joined the monastery of Illmayter.
 Monastery was destroyed by Cultists and a valuable relic was stolen from it.~~